 The main focus today is the upcoming meeting on April 29 called "Designing Akron's Future," where local creatives can share their ideas for a new city logo.
 We’ll hear from notable partners and city representatives about how ...

-The big news in Akron this week is the sudden leave of Akron Superintendent Dr. Michael Robinson from Akron Public Schools, which has everyone buzzing.
-Meanwhile, Mary Outley steps in as the interim superintendent (again), an...
+The big news in Akron this week is the sudden leave of Superintendent Dr. Michael Robinson from Akron Public Schools, which has everyone buzzing.
+Meanwhile, Mary Outley steps in as the interim superintendent (again), and the ...

 Akron is buzzing with news this week, and we’ve got all the juicy details.
 Akron Taxes Due First off, let’s talk about taxes.
 If you haven’t filed your taxes yet, well, I don’t know what to say—like, do you really think the I...